TIAG and Partner CoachMePlus Announce $1.4 Million Contract with The Army Recovery Care Program

 “We are honored to expand our relationship with the Department of Defense and the ARCP to continue helping warriors, especially wounded warriors, with a dynamic, customizable, and proven tool that will allow them to automate business practices and support staff and Soldier engagement in the ARCP Adaptive Reconditioning Program,” shares Neil Lampton, President and COO of TIAG.

 Warrior Performance Platform (WP2) platform fuses TIAG’s demonstrated expertise in data analytics, telemedicine, and cutting-edge health IT solutions with decades of lessons learned within military communities and professional sports arenas.
 Advancing proactive performance management from training through deployment, WP2 is powered by applied science and next generation human performance analytics, integrating the CoachMePlus performance-optimization solution used by major teams across the CFL, MLB, MLS, NBA, NCAA, NFL, NHL and military.
+The cloud native WP2 platform is hosted in Amazon Web Services (AWS).

 The platform will provide a digital Activity Clearance Form (ACF) for each Soldier, real-time calendar updates for ARCP events, and tracking of specific Soldier ARCP goals.
 WP2 will help ensure compliance with weekly ARCP requirements using a centralized tracking of Soldier AR participation, which can be divided at the lowest levels (i.e., by Soldier or squad leader) up to the highest levels (per unit and enterprise-wide).